vmware-archive/projectmonitor/README.md

     cd pivotal_cimonitor
     bundle install

+### Initial Setup

+We have provided example files for `database.yml`, `auth.yml`, and `site_keys.rb`.
+Run the following to automatically generate these files for you:

+    rake setup

+You likely need to edit the generated files.
+See below.

 ### Set up the database

 You'll need a database.
 Create it with whatever name you want.
-Copy `config/database.yml.example` to `database.yml` and edit the production environment configuration so it's right for your database:
+If you have not run `rake setup`, copy `database.yml.example` to `database.yml`.
+Edit the production environment configuration so it's right for your database:

     cp config/database.yml.example config/database.yml
     <edit database.yml>
     RAILS_ENV=production rake db:create
     RAILS_ENV=production rake db:migrate

+### Auth support

+If you have not run `rake setup`, copy `auth.yml.example` to `auth.yml`.

+    cp config/auth.yml.example config/auth.yml

+By default, anyone can view the CIMonitor home screen.
+To require authorized users, set `auth_required: true`

+    # config/auth.yml
+    production:
+	  auth_required: true
+	...

 ### Set up the site keys

-Copy `config/site_keys.rb.example` to `config/site_keys.rb` and change `REST_AUTH_SITE_KEY` to something secret.
+If you have not run `rake setup`, copy `site_keys.rb.example` to `site_keys.rb`.
+Change `REST_AUTH_SITE_KEY` to something secret.

     cp config/initializers/site_keys.rb.example config/initializers/site_keys.rb
     <edit site_keys.rb>